 However, talk to several stock market investors and you’ll soon realise that trying to time a market is pretty much impossible!
 Most of them will realise their timing was good after the event!

-With homes, the situation is more complex, leading us to conclude it’s more about what’s right for you at a particular time than trying to estimate where the market is.
+With homes, the situation is more complex, leading us to conclude it’s more about what’s right for you at a particular time than trying to estimate if now is the best time to sell a house.

 Of course, you will want to consider where the market is in general as well as the natural yearly cycle with its peaks and troughs.
 Using this research, you’ll be able to adjust your expectations, pricing and marketing.